chijames/Poly-Encoder/README.md

 2. Move ubuntu_train_subtask_1_augmented.json into dstc7_aug/ then python3 parse.py.

-3. Copy the dev.txt and test.txt file from dstc7/ into dstc7_aug/ since only training file is augmented
+3. Copy the dev.txt and test.txt file from dstc7/ into dstc7_aug/ since only training file is augmented.

 4. You can refer to the original [post](https://github.com/facebookresearch/ParlAI/issues/2306#issuecomment-571284065) discussing the construction of this augmented data.